With Friends Like These

 "I gave you something to calm you down.
-You were getting agitated and I didn't want you to hurt yourself or anyone else.
+You were getting agitated and I didn't want you to hurt anyone.
 Your mother has concerns about your mental health, and I have to say I agree with her.
-You're going to come and stay at my clinic where I'm going to help you realize this world you've created isn't real."
+You're going to come stay at my clinic where I'm going to help you realize the world you've created isn't real."

 Maggie Walsh smiled at Mom as she took a firm hold of my swaying body.

 "No, Mom, don't do this, please.
 You don't understand.
 It's real.
 I'm not lying to you.
 Giles and the others are in trouble."